 National Cancer Institute

-Cognitive impairment (problems with memory and thinking) is often reported by cancer patients and survivors and is sometimes called "chemobrain" or "chemofog.”
+Cognitive impairment (problems with memory and thinking) is often reported by people with cancer and survivors and is sometimes called "chemobrain" or "chemofog.”
 Get detailed information about cognitive impairment and treatment in this expert-reviewed summary.

 Cognitive Impairment in Adults with Cancer